zumba/zumba.github.com/_posts/2014-01-06-json-serializer.md

 ### F*cking amazing, but I doubt it will work on my old environment.

 The library supports PHP 5.3.6 and above.
 We don't need any other dependency.
 If you are using any version before that, stop to read blogs and go to upgrade your system!
-PHP 5.3 has more than 3 years.
+PHP 5.3 only has a few months of support left.

 ### Is the library incompatible with `Serializable` or `JsonSerializable`?